-Daher is the author of more than 40 published articles that deal with various aspects of federal tax law and accounting issues, including one which has been cited in a report to the United States Congress, various law review articles, Federal Courts of Appeals decisions, Forbes, Al Jazeera America, and other media outlets.
-Among his many other accolades, Daher is the co-author (along with Professor Josh Rosenberg) of a leading treatise on federal tax law, The Hornbook on the Law of Federal Income Taxation (Thomson West, 2008), which has been cited in numerous decisions by various Federal Circuit Courts of Appeals.
-Daher's other books include Accounting for Not-For-Profit Organizations (BNA, 2006), Accounting for Mergers and Acquisitions of Not-For-Profit Organizations (BNA, 2009), Interest Expense Deductions (BNA, 2007), Accounting for Business Combinations (WG&L, 2008), Accounting for Business Combinations (WG&L, First Edition 2008, Second Edition 2009, Third Edition 2010, Fourth Edition forthcoming 2011), and A Practical Guide to Corporate Taxation (CCH 2012), and Accounting for Property Plant and Equipment (BNA 2016).
+Mr. Daher is the author (or co-author) of over 50 published books and articles which deal with various aspects of federal tax law and accounting issues, and his work has been cited in reports to the United States Congress, various law review articles, Federal Courts of Appeals decisions, Forbes, Al Jazeera America, and other media outlets.
+Among his many other accolades, Mr. Daher is the co-author (along with Professor Josh Rosenberg) of a leading treatise on federal tax law, The Hornbook on the Law of Federal Income Taxation (Thomson West 2008 with a new edition to be published in 2018), Accounting for Not-For-Profit Organizations (BNA 2006), Accounting for Mergers and Acquisitions of Not-For-Profit Organizations (BNA 2009, revised 2012), Interest Expense Deductions (BNA 2007, revised 2012, and forthcoming revision coming in 2018), Accounting for Business Combinations (WG&L 2008-2017); A Practical Guide to Corporate Taxation (CCH 2012), and Accounting for Property Plant and Equipment (BNA 2016).

 Mr. Daher holds a Master of Laws in Taxation (LLM) from New York University School of Law (where he served as the Graduate Editor of the Environmental Law Review); a Juris Doctor (JD) from Washington University School of Law (where he was the Judge Myron D. Mills Scholar); and both Master (MAcc) and Bachelor (BS) of Accountancy degrees from the University of Missouri-Columbia (where he was a merit scholar and graduated with honors).